 After exhausting other means of pest control such as insecticidal soaps, natural neem insecticide, pesticides, and fungicides many turn to horticultural oils also called a spray oil.

 You must remember not all insects are pests.
-Lady Bugs, as a natural enemy of some insects and pests for example, control aphids.
+Lady Bugs, are a natural enemy of some insects and pests for example, helping to control aphid populations.
 Unfortunately, oils will harm both the good beneficial insects and the bad insects, so take care and evaluate the situation prior to using horticultural sprays.

 What Is Horticultural Oil?

 When it comes to pest or insect control, you’ll find oils to use which can eliminate garden pests on your fruit tree and shrubs.
 Neem oil makes one of the best insect repelling essential oil that exist.
 Derived from petroleum, oils work by coating the outside of a bug (armored scale insects), and prevent them from proper breathing and eating, suffocating them.

 Spraying oils extracted from plants can also naturally eliminate pests and even their eggs.
 Mix the oil with water and a little Dawn dish soap into a sprayer or a spray bottle and apply on plants struggling with insect issues.